christianclermont/business-flows/README.md

 - A simple BPMN diagram allowing to move cash from / to a Bank account;
 - A Camunda Job Worker using Spring Boot Camunda annotation to complete the tranfer service task.

-This is the initial requirement of the application.
-We did some experiment with GitHub Copilot around these specs.
+This is the initial premise.
+The following is an experiment based on these specifications.

-Here is the result:

 # GitHub Copilot experiment